-If this sounds like you, having a little dark chocolate from time to time is ok.
+If this sounds like you, having a little dark chocolate from time to time is okay.
 Consider adding other healthy fats from coconut oil, avocado, seafood (wild), olive oil or nuts and seeds to your diet.
-An extremely low fat diet can be disastrous for your health and fertility.
+An extremely low-fat diet can be disastrous for your health and fertility.
 Making this change can reduce your chocolate cravings while balancing your fat intake.

 Your body needs more magnesium.